|

 Keywords: Spermatic cord hematoma, trauma, ultrasonography

-How to cite this article: Ravikanth R. Spermatic cord hematoma in an adult patient with testicular trauma: Sonological appearances of a rare entity.
-Arch Trauma Res 2021;10:46-7 |
+Ravikanth R. Spermatic cord hematoma in an adult patient with testicular trauma: Sonological appearances of a rare entity.
+Arch Trauma Res 2021;10:46-7

-How to cite this URL: Ravikanth R. Spermatic cord hematoma in an adult patient with testicular trauma: Sonological appearances of a rare entity.
-Arch Trauma Res [serial online] 2021 [cited 2023 Oct 2];10:46-7.
-Available from: https://www.archtrauma.com/text.asp?2021/10/1/46/313410 |
+Ravikanth R. Spermatic cord hematoma in an adult patient with testicular trauma: Sonological appearances of a rare entity.
+Arch Trauma Res [serial online] 2021 [cited 2024 Mar 28];10:46-7.
+Available from: https://www.archtrauma.com/text.asp?2021/10/1/46/313410

 Acute scrotum secondary to testicular trauma constitutes many of the cases in urological emergencies.
 Spermatic cord hematoma is a rare occurrence which may lead to compromise in vascularity to the testis that might mandate surgical exploration.
 Timely detection of the entity on ultrasonography may help prevent complications, such as testicular infarction and testicular necrosis.

-Case Report | | |
+Case Report Top

 An 18-year-old male adult presented to the emergency department with complaints of pain and swelling in the right inguinoscrotal region for 5 days following injury by the ball while playing cricket.
 The patient gave no urinary complaints.
 Clinical examination revealed tenderness and swelling extending from the root of penis in the right inguinoscrotal region.
 There was no restriction in movement at the right hip joint.
 Subsequently, the patient was referred for ultrasonography.
 On high-resolution ultrasonography, right testis showed multiple patchy hypoechoic areas within the testicular parenchyma consistent with testicular contusions and a minimal reactive hydrocele [Figure 1]a.
 A hyperechoic area extending from the right internal inguinal orifice to the upper pole of the right testis was diagnosed as spermatic cord hematoma [Figure 1]b.
 Differential diagnosis that was considered was spermatic cord hematoma and strangulated inguinal hernia.
 However, in the above-described case, spermatic cord hematoma seemed more likely.
-The patient was referred to the department of general surgery for further management. | Figure 1: (a) High-resolution ultrasonographic image of the testis showing multiple patchy hypoechoic areas within the testicular parenchyma consistent with testicular contusions. (b) High-resolution ultrasonographic image at the level of the internal ring of the inguinal canal demonstrating a hyperechoic area extending from the internal inguinal orifice to the upper pole of the testis
+The patient was referred to the department of general surgery for further management.

-Click here to view |
+Click here to view

 The patient gave informed written consent to publish his case and clinical images.